TajaKuzman/Applying-GENRE-on-MaCoCu-bilingual/README.md

 Post-processing:
 - discarded labels where the category is "Other" (323 labels, 2%) and "Forum" (92 labels, 0.7%)
 - discarded labels where prediction confidence was below 0.9 (1120 labels, 10%).

+Final no. of texts with predicted labels: 11,639.

 **Final results**